 In order to be eligible to receive a Fuller Scholarship, the applicant, and/or a parent or grandparent of the applicant must be a member of the Congregational United Church of Christ, in Newton, Iowa (at the time of the application).

 The amount of the scholarship will be determined by the Scholarship Committee based on which of the four types of education listed above the student intends to enroll and if enrolled full or part-time.
 Also, the information provided on the completed application form is a very important factor.
-Such information includes: the student’s academic performance in high school, college, and/or other post-secondary education; their participation in school and community activities; their goals or aspirations; the student’s participation in the life and work of our church; a parent’s and/or grandparent’s participation in the life and work of our church which includes attending worship and serving the church in a variety of ways.
+Such information includes: the student’s participation in the life and work of a church; the student’s academic performance in high school, college, and/or other post-secondary education; their participation in school and community activities; their goals or aspirations; a parent’s and/or grandparent’s participation in the life and work of our church which includes attending worship and serving the church in a variety of ways.

-For all applicants, applications are due April 1st (for summer and fall enrollment) or December 1st (for winter and spring enrollment).
+For all applicants, applications are due April 1st.
 Questions about how to complete the application form should be directed to the church office and a member of the Scholarship Committee will contact you with the requested information.

 Following the application review by the Scholarship Committee, Newton High school graduates will be awarded their scholarship at the annual Senior Awards Assembly in May.
 All other applicants will receive a letter regarding the approval of their application and the amount of the scholarship by mail.